diogomartins96/covid-19-portugal/README.md

 ## List of Versions:

+V2. - 06/06 - Add a Daily Information on the 1st page.

+V2. - 27/05 - Renew Layout.

+V2. - 27/05 - Add a more attractive and interactive graphics - *ARS and Concelhos*.

+V2. - 22/05 - Add a Statistics page for ARS/Regions.

+V2. - 26/04 - Add Social Media Share buttons.

+V2. - 25/04 - Add a page for my city - *Valongo*.

 V2.1 - 21/04 - Add a CSS Framework from https://www.w3schools.com/

 V2.0 - 19/04 - Website development https://diogomartins96.github.io/covid-19-portugal.